charliehoward/NorthPoint-Installer/README.md

 [![built-in-PowerShell](https://img.shields.io/badge/Built%20in-PowerShell-blue)](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2) ![Choco](https://img.shields.io/badge/Powered%20by-Chocolatey-brown) ![Arch](https://img.shields.io/badge/Arch-x86%20|%20AMD64-blue) ![OS](https://img.shields.io/badge/OS-Windows%2010%20|%20Windows%2011-green)

-## NorthPoint Installer 4.2022.12.28.0
+## NorthPoint Installer 5.2023.01.23.4
 ###### Copyright (c) Charlie Howard 2023 All rights reserved.

 When run you will get a form that allows to select what programs you wish to install.

-When run it will install Microsoft .NET (3.5, 4.5, 4.6.1, 4.6.2), Microsoft Visual C++ Redistributable, HashTab and 7-zip by default as these are needed or recommended for the installer to work correctly.
+When run it will install Microsoft .NET (5.0, 6.0, 7.0) and 7-zip by default as these are needed or recommended for the nstaller to work correctly.

-Has the option to install the Computer Repair Centre OEM information, Bing Wallpapers, Dark mode, Google Chrome, iTunes, Kaspersky Internet Security 2022 (uninstalls Kaspersky Secure Connection & Kaspersky VPN), LibreOffice, MalwareBytes, Microsoft Office 2007, Microsoft Office 2019, Microsoft Office 2021, Mozilla Firefox, Mozilla Thunderbird, Skype, Teams, TeamViewer, uBlock Origin (for Mozilla Firefox & Google Chrome), VLC Media Player, Windows 7 Games & Zoom.
+Has the option to install the Computer Repair Centre OEM information, Bing Wallpapers, Dark mode, Google Chrome, iTunes, LibreOffice, MalwareBytes, Microsoft Office 2007, Mozilla Firefox, Mozilla Thunderbird, Skype, Teams, TeamViewer, VLC Media Player, Windows 7 Games & Zoom.

 If run on Windows 10 or Windows 11 it disables hibernation mode and Wi-Fi sense.